Advocating For Your Child with Chronic Pain

 According to Boston Children’s Hospital, research has found that children with chronic pain conditions do best when they attend school regularly.
 Being in the classroom and around their peers makes it easier for these kids to cope with their pain.
 While they will have days that they have to miss, your goal should be to keep them in school whenever possible.
 Other ways that have been shown to be helpful in dealing with chronic pain is the use of CBD related products.
 CBD could help regulate pain-by increasing your natural endocannabinoids.

 In most instances, even for those children who have debilitating pain, accommodations make it possible for children to succeed in spite of their condition.
 Often, the classroom and its distractions can take the child’s mind off of the pain.
+I’ve heard that the cannabis strain uk cheese can also help with mitigating the felt pain for a child but you should always consult a professional before giving anything to your children.

 Talk to the School About Accommodations